-Sexual desire, which people commonly refer to as horniness, may change throughout the month.
-Hormones relating to the menstrual cycle fluctuate over time, which often increases or decreases a person’s libido.
+Sexual desire may change throughout the month.
+Hormones relating to the menstrual cycle fluctuate over time and affect sexual desire.
+For example, females are often hornier just before ovulation.

 People may experience fluctuations in sexual desire throughout pregnancy, too.
 The environment can also play a role in influencing libido, with some people feeling hornier during the weekend.